rerun-io/rerun/docs/content/getting-started/data-out/explore-as-dataframe.md

 **OVERVIEW**
 - introduce RRD for this series (-> face tracking)
 - create a dataframe view with all the data
+- explain:
-- explain column meaning
+  - column meaning
+- do not explain:
-- do not explain latest at & pov -> link to something else
+  - latest at & pov -> link to something else
 - "[Next](export-dataframe): export the dataframe to Pandas"

 <hr>

-TODO: intro
+## Setup

 ## Create some data